 We have implemented reasonable precautions to protect the information we collect from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
 Please be aware that despite our efforts, no data security measures can guarantee security.

 You should take steps to protect against unauthorized access to your password, phone, and computer by, among other things, signing off after using a shared computer, choosing a robust password that nobody else knows or can easily guess, and keeping your log-in and password private.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.

 We may send periodic promotional emails to you.
 You may opt-out of promotional emails by following the opt-out instructions contained in the email.
-Please note that it may take up to 10 business days for us to process opt-out requests.
-If you opt-out of receiving promotional emails, we may still send you emails about your account or any services you have requested or received from us.
+If you opt-out of receiving promotional emails, we may still send you transactional emails about your account or any services you have requested or received from us.

 Our services are not designed for children under 13.
 If we discover that a child under 13 has provided us with personal information, we will delete such information from our systems.

 California residents may request a list of certain third parties to which we have disclosed personal information about you for their own direct marketing purposes.
 You may make one request per calendar year.
-In your request, please attest to the fact that you are a California resident and provide a current California address for your response.
+In your request, please attest to the fact that you are a California resident.
 You may request this information in writing by contacting us at: firstname.lastname@example.org.
-Please allow up to thirty (30) days for a response.

 This Policy is current as of the Effective Date set forth above.
 We may change this Policy from time to time, so please be sure to check back periodically.
 We will post any changes to this Policy on our Site.
 If we make any changes to this Policy that materially affect our practices with regard to the personal information we have previously collected from you, we will endeavor to provide you with notice in advance of such change by highlighting the change on our Site.